Introduction to GeoST#

 Selections and slices#

-There are several ways to make subsets of a collection, such as:
+There are several ways to make subsets from a Collection, such as:

 Spatial selections